A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Abstract

 \section{Abstract}

-Modular soft robot arms (MSRAs) are composed of multiple independent modules connected in a sequence.
-Due to their modular structure and high degrees of freedom (DOFs), these modules can simultaneously bend at different angles in various directions, enabling complex deformation.
+Modular soft robot arms (MSRAs) are composed of multiple modules connected in a sequence, and they can bend at different angles in various directions.
 This capability allows MSRAs to perform more intricate tasks than single-module robots.
-However, the modular structure also induces challenges in accurate planning, modeling, and control.
-Nonlinearity, hysteresis, and gravity complicate the physical model, while the modular structure and increased DOFs further lead to accumulative errors along the sequence.
-To address these challenges, we propose a flexible task space planning and control strategy for MSRAs, named $S2C2A$ (State to Configuration to Action).
-Our approach formulates an optimization problem, $S2C$ (State to Configuration planning), which integrates various loss functions and a forward MSRA model to generate configuration trajectories based on target MSRA states.
-Given the model complexity, we leverage a biLSTM network as the forward model.
-Subsequently, a configuration controller $C2A$ (Configuration to Action control) is implemented to follow the planned configuration trajectories, leveraging only inaccurate internal sensing feedback.
-Both a biLSTM network and a physical model are utilized for configuration control.
-We validated our strategy using a cable-driven MSRA, demonstrating its ability to perform diverse offline tasks such as position control, orientation control, and obstacle avoidance.
+However, the modular structure also induces challenges in accurate planning and control.
+Nonlinearity and hysteresis complicate the physical model, while the modular structure and increased DOFs further lead to cumulative errors along the sequence.
+To address these challenges, we propose a versatile configuration space planning and control strategy for MSRAs, named $S2C2A$ (State to Configuration to Action).
+Our approach formulates an optimization problem, $S2C$ (State to Configuration planning), which integrates various loss functions and a forward model based on biLSTM to generate configuration trajectories based on target states.
+A configuration controller $C2A$ (Configuration to Action control) based on biLSTM is implemented to follow the planned configuration trajectories, leveraging only inaccurate internal sensing feedback.
+We validate our strategy using a cable-driven MSRA, demonstrating its ability to perform diverse offline tasks such as position and orientation control and obstacle avoidance.
 Furthermore, our strategy endows MSRA with online interaction capability with targets and obstacles.
-Future work will focus on addressing MSRA challenges, such as developing more accurate physical models and reducing configuration estimation errors along the module sequence.
+Future work focuses on addressing MSRA challenges, such as more accurate physical models.